-In 2011 when I posted pictures of my room, my guided reading table was being pinned on Pinterest quite a bit.
+In 2011 when I posted pictures of my classroom, my guided reading table was being pinned on Pinterest quite a bit.
 I needed a place to organize the 5,000 supplies.
 In order to make these tools convenient and save space, I took the wheels off my drawer organizers and slid them under my table.
 They fit perfectly.
 I also make sure to have a chair pocket on the back of all my guided reading chairs.
-I store student's white boards, markers and erasers in the pocket for easy access when they need them during our small group time.
+I store student’s white boards, markers and erasers in the pocket for easy access when they need them during our small group time.

 Use frames y’all!
 I love my framed 100 chart and birthday chart.
 I got really tired of hanging cupcakes and candles every year.
 Now I just erase the old names and write the new names in each month.
 EASY!!!
 And my 120’s chart, is my favorite.
 We can circle numbers, count forward, count backward, easily explain adding 10 and then erase the marks for the next lesson.
 We also fill in our place value chart, we write our expanded notation, etc. and we can erase it the next day.